zircote/swagger-php/docs/Getting-started.md

 composer global require zircote/swagger-php
 ```

-## Write annotations
+## Document your code using annotations or PHP attributes

-The goal of swagger-php is to generate a openapi.json using phpdoc annotations.
+The goal of swagger-php is to generate a openapi.json using phpdoc annotations or PHP attributes.

 #### When you write: